Disney's Hollywood Studios: Toy Story Land

-Animation Courtyard
+The Walt Disney Studios Lot

+The Walt Disney Studios Lot is a recreation of the Walt Disney Studios campus in Burbank and features attractions based on characters and films produced by Walt Disney Animation Studios.
+Inspired by the 2023 animated short Once Upon a Studio, the lot includes static figures of Disney animated characters designed to appear as though they have come to life throughout the area.

-Animation Courtyard is home to attractions based on films and characters owned by the Walt Disney Company.
-The Little Mermaid – A Musical Adventure is a musical stage show production based on the 1989 animated film The Little Mermaid.
-Mickey Avenue, a subsection of Animation Courtyard, is home to a walk-through exhibit, Walt Disney Presents, which explores the life and legacy of Walt Disney through photos, models, artifacts, and a short biographical film Walt Disney: One Man's Dream, narrated by Julie Andrews in the Walt Disney Theater.
+The Magic of Disney Animation is a live walk-through tour depicting an "open house" of the studio hosted by the studio's characters.
+Inside the Studio Theater is The Little Mermaid – A Musical Adventure, a musical stage show production based on the 1989 animated film The Little Mermaid.
+Walt Disney Presents is a walk-through exhibit that explores the life and legacy of Walt Disney through photos, models, artifacts, and a short biographical film Walt Disney: One Man's Dream, narrated by Julie Andrews in the Walt Disney Theater.

 This section of the park originally was the starting point for the Studio Backlot Tour, with its entrance being marked by a traditional "studio arch".
 From 1989 to 2004, the site was the operations for Walt Disney Feature Animation Florida, with the Magic of Disney Animation operating as a walk-through tour.
-The Magic of Disney Animation closed in 2015 and was replaced with Star Wars Launch Bay, a Star Wars exhibit that featured behind-the-scenes props and character meet-and-greets with Darth Vader, Chewbacca, and BB-8.
-The exhibit, along with a majority of Animation Courtyard closed on September 25, 2025 to be redeveloped and reopen as a new themed area, The Walt Disney Studios Lot, inspired by the Walt Disney Studios campus in Burbank, California.
+The original incarnation of the Magic of Disney Animation closed in 2015 and was replaced with Star Wars Launch Bay, a Star Wars exhibit that featured behind-the-scenes props and character meet-and-greets with Darth Vader, Chewbacca, and BB-8.
+The exhibit, along with a majority of Animation Courtyard closed on September 25, 2025, and was redeveloped and reopened on May 26, 2026 as The Walt Disney Studios Lot, with the Magic of Disney Animation returning.